JXIong15/10-employee/README.md

 ## Tasks Completed
 * In the 10-employee directory, downloaded the inquirer and jest packages using npm.
-* Created a "library", "_tests_", and a "questions" folder.
+* Created a "library", "tests", and a "questions" directories.
 Each one contains an Engineer, Manager, and Intern file.
 Libary and _tests_ both have an Employee file as well.
   * Each Questions.js file contains questions for each role
   * Each role in the "library" contains constructor classes
   * Each test.js file contains tests for the constructor classes for each role